Wolfpack, Bruins set for Holiday Bowl showdown at Petco Park - WHIZ News

 “They’ve done a phenomenal job getting this stadium ready for a football game,” NC State coach Dave Doeren said.

-Doeren and UCLA coach Chip Kelly won’t have to go over ground rules before kickoff at Petco Park, which has hosted soccer, rugby, supercross and even a Davis Cup first-round match between the United States and Britain on a clay court built in left field.
+Doeren and UCLA coach Chip Kelly won’t have to go over ground rules before kickoff at Petco Park, which has hosted soccer, rugby, supercross a basketball game between San Diego and San Diego State and even a Davis Cup first-round match between the United States and Britain on a clay court built in left field.
 However, the Padres did have to remove several seats down the right field line in order to fit in one end zone for the showdown between quarterbacks Devin Leary of NC State and Dorian Thompson-Robinson of UCLA.

 After watching other bowl games get canceled due to COVID-19, the Wolfpack and Bruins have tightened their protocols to make sure the game gets played.
 NC State is trying to finish with double digit wins for just the second time in school history.
 Its best finish was 11-3 in 2002 behind junior quarterback Philip Rivers, who went on to star for the San Diego/Los Angeles Chargers for 16 years before finishing his career with Indianapolis.